Joelstraley/Project-1-Helping-Out/README.md

 ## Body Page 1:
-About Us – Description
+- About Us – Description
-For User: “How do you want to help? “
+- For User: “How do you want to help?“

 ## Clicks: